 no network 190.111.<your pod #>.0

 To ensure that DHCP service is being provided by the other pod, you must suspend all DHCP services on your pod.
-That is, deactivate the pod’s scope in Windows 2003 and disable the DHCP service on the router.
-As before, you must also force the Windows XP workstation to request a new IP address using the repair button and click the details button to verify that it received an address from the other pod’s server.
+That is, deactivate the pod’s scope in Windows 2012 and disable the DHCP service on the router.
+As before, you must also force the Windows 10 workstation to request a new IP address using the repair button and click the details button to verify that it received an address from the other pod’s server.

-On YOUR pod’s Windows 2003 server:
+On YOUR pod’s Windows 2012 server: